hove-io/navitia/source/kraken/readme.md

   - at startup
   - by an order received from rabbitmq

-kraken start by reading the `nav.lz4` file configured, it then applies disruptions by loading them from the chaos database.
+kraken starts by reading the `nav.lz4` file configured, it then applies disruptions by loading them from the chaos database.
 Kraken will do the following actions: